Proxy Voting, ESG and the Future of Fund Disclosure

 Socially conscious investing may soon affect investment fund providers in a whole new way.

-At the ICI Mutual Funds and Investment Management Conference, Acting SEC Chairwoman Allison Herren Lee noted that many millennials and other sustainability-minded investors are putting their money where their hearts are, in funds with environmental, social and governance (ESG) investment strategies.
+At the ICI Mutual Funds and Investment Management Conference, Acting U.S. Securities Exchange Commission Chairwoman Allison Herren Lee noted that many millennials and other sustainability-minded investors are putting their money where their hearts are, in funds with environmental, social and governance (ESG) investment strategies.
 She suggested funds still have work to do to more fully disclose how they’re using their shareholder votes to reflect ESG preferences—if funds are using their voices in proxy voting at all.

 I came away from the speech with three thoughts: